 2. Save $100 by finding free entertainment.

 Consider parks, free concerts, and making your outside movie night.
-My neighbors brought their TV outside one evening and created their own “drive-in.”
+My neighbors brought their TVs outside one evening and created their own “drive-in.”

 Our neighboring town has free children’s movies in the park on a big screen numerous times during the summer.
-Friends with littles bring popcorn and their refillable water bottles along with chairs and blankets.
+Friends with little ones bring popcorn, their refillable water bottles, chairs, and blankets.

-There is a site called Kids Out And About that gives you all f the great things going on for kids and families in your area.
-I went in to look at what is happening in my neighborhood and was pleasantly surprised.
-Some fun ways to save money.
+There is a site called Kids Out And About that gives you all the great things for kids and families in your area.
+I was pleasantly surprised when I went in to look at what was happening in my neighborhood—some fun ways to save money.